throwaway-lamden/rubixdao/README.md

 A test TODO section/file

-Demo script
+Demo script w/ optional colorama for non-ANSI compatible OSes

-Record video of demo script and add to readme
+Record gif of demo script (possibly with asciinemia) and add to readme